Keeping your child safe

-At the beginning and end of each day there is always at least one member of staff at the gate to make sure that children stay safely inside the school playground once they have been dropped of by parents and do not leave without an accompanying adult (unless they are older pupils with permission to go home unaccompanied).
+At the beginning and end of each day there is always at least two members of staff at the gate to make sure that children stay safely inside the school playground once they have been dropped of by parents and do not leave without an accompanying adult (unless they are older pupils with permission to go home unaccompanied).

-Yrs 5 and 6 also cover drug misuse through various outside agency input (i.e: Police, Healthy Choices through Sport programmes, Community Officers)
+Yrs 5 and 6 also cover drug misuse through various outside agency input (e.g: Police, Diverse Voices workshops)

 Children in years 3, 4 and 5 go swimming for one term during the school year.
-They are accompanied by 2 members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
+They are accompanied by at least 2 members of staff who remain poolside during the lesson and supervise the children in the changing rooms.
 The children are taught swimming by fully trained instructors.

 Risk Assessments and School Trips

 All school trips involve the undertaking of a risk assessment and our children wear high visibility tabards clearly identifying them as Kingsmead Primary School pupils on all educational trips.
 Adults also wear high visibility vests.